Chapter 3 - Printfil configuration

 size etc.).

-printing to dot-matrix printers (like in the DOS days, even
+fast printing to dot-matrix printers (like in the DOS days,

 printer commands (graphs, drawings etc.) and sending